metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 You might find all there guidelines and rules described here too much to chew and that I could understand.

-Please run `git log --reverse` and see for yourself how horrible my knowledge of PowerShell was and perhaps still is, my background is C++ not PowerShell where guidelines are even more rigorous and I'm not system admin, this is in fact my first PowerShell project and all these rules and guidelines you see here is what I learned on my own mistakes over time and by reading various guidelines and documentation on the internet and still learning new stuff.
+Please run `git log --reverse` search for commit hash and see for yourself how horrible my knowledge of PowerShell was and perhaps still is, my background is C++ not PowerShell (where guidelines are even more rigorous) and I'm not system admin, this is in fact my first PowerShell project and all these rules and guidelines you see here is what I learned on my own mistakes over time and by reading various guidelines and documentation on the internet and still learning new stuff.

 You might hate pascal case for ex. and a lot of coders don't like pascal case either and there is surely a bunch of thing to disagree with but that's the style used in this repository.

-Knowing that I don't expect you follow all of this immediately but I expect you to be pedantic, explicit and to seek writing quality code.
+Knowing this I don't expect you follow all of this immediately but I expect you to be pedantic, explicit and to seek writing quality code.

 [Table of Contents](#table-of-contents)